Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 }
 ' hic_to_whole_assembly.idxstats.txt
 ```
-Logic: this counts the total number of assembly contigs and the number and percentage represented by at least one mapped Hi-C read.
+Logic: this counts the number and percentage of assembly contigs represented by at least one mapped Hi-C read.

-### 18.8 Contig-level Hi-C mapping result
-The polished whole assembly contained 4,925 contigs.
-Hi-C reads mapped to 4,010 contigs, corresponding to 81.42% of assembly contigs.
+The contig-level mapping summary was:

 ```text
 Total contigs: 4,925
 Contigs with >=1 Hi-C read mapped: 4,010
 Contigs with 0 Hi-C reads mapped: 915
 Percent contigs with Hi-C reads mapped: 81.42%
 ```
-### 18.9 Save the Hi-C contig mapping summary
+### 18.11 Save the Hi-C mapping summary
 ```bash
 {
     echo "Hi-C contig mapping summary"